bling/dotvim/README.md

 let g:dotvim_settings.max_column = 80
 let g:dotvim_settings.colorscheme = 'my_awesome_colorscheme'

-" this will overwrite the plugin_groups defined in the distribution let g:dotvim_settings.plugin_groups = ['core','web']

-" alternatively, you can specify excludes let g:dotvim_settings.plugin_groups_exclude = ['ruby','python']
+" by default, all language specific plugins are not loaded.  you can change this with the following: let g:dotvim_settings.plugin_groups_exclude = ['ruby','python']

+" if there are groups you want always loaded, you can use this: let g:dotvim_settings.plugin_groups_include = ['go']

+" alternatively, you can set this variable to load exactly what you want let g:dotvim_settings.plugin_groups = ['core','web']

 source ~/.vim/vimrc

-" anything defined here simply overwrites set wildignore+=\*/node_modules/\*
+" anything defined here are simply overrides set wildignore+=\*/node_modules/\* set guifont=Wingdings:h10
 ```

 *  the `g:dotvim_settings` is a dictionary that contains overrides for all possible settings.  refer to the top of the `vimrc` file directly to determine what options are available.